Cat-Stuck-In-Tree Rescue Help (2-hour driving radius HSV,AL)

 338 Kitty Rescues + 1 Coon Dog + 1 drone since June 2013.
 Last Rescue: October 2022.

-This is a website for anybody needing help for a cat that is stuck in a tree within a three-hour travel radius from Starkville, MS. I am a recreational tree climber with appropriate gear and am willing to do whatever I can to help.
-In lieu of a fee, I accept donations for the Oktibbeha County Humane Society (ochsms.org) but this is optional, saving a kitty should not be a financial burden.
+I am a recreational tree climber with appropriate gear and am willing to do whatever I can to help.
+In lieu of a fee, I encourage direct donations (no suggested amount) to the Oktibbeha County Humane Society (ochsms.org), Forgotten Felines Huntsville (ffhsv.org), Lovable Feline Rescue of North Alabama (LFRNA on Facebook), Greater HSV Humane Society (ghhs.org) -- or any other animal rescue organization of your choice.
+However, a donation is optional, saving a kitty should not be a financial burden.
 There is no guarantee that I will be successful in a rescue attempt, but I will do what I can.

 About the Rescues